 If you're renting out a property then you'll have tax to pay on the rental income you earn.
-It might be from renting out land, buildings, a holiday home, or a room in your own home.
+This rental income could be from renting out land, buildings, a holiday home, or a room in your own home.

 Things you need to know